Monitor ingestion data

 Before you begin

-Monitor and troubleshoot data ingestion
+Monitor data ingestion

-Monitor using Health Hub dashboard
+Monitor using the Health Hub dashboard

 1. In the Google SecOps side navigation menu, click Health Hub.

-2. Review the "Big Number" widgets for Failed Sources and Failed Parsers to identify components requiring immediate attention.
+2. Review the Big Number widgets for Failed Sources and Failed Parsers to identify components requiring immediate attention.

 3. Inspect the Health Status by Data Source table.
-Check the Latest Issue Details column for error descriptions, such as, "Config credential issue" or "Normalization issue".
+Check the Latest Issue Details column for error descriptions, such as, Config credential issue or Normalization issue.

 4. Click the Edit Data Source or Edit Parser links provided in the table to navigate directly to the respective configuration pages for remediation.

-Set Up automated ingestion alerts
+Set up automated ingestion alerts

-1. In the Health Hub dashboard, click the Set Up Alerts link, which directs you to the Cloud Monitoring interface.
+1. In the Health Hub dashboard, click the Set Up Alerts link, which directs you to the Monitoring interface.

 2. Create an alerting policy:

-• Select Metrics: Choose metrics under Chronicle Collector > Ingestion, such as Total ingested log count or Total ingested log size.
+• Select metrics: Choose metrics under Chronicle Collector > Ingestion, such as Total ingested log count or Total ingested log size.

-• Add filters for collector\_id or log\_type to narrow the alert scope to specific sources.
+• Add filters for collector_id or log_type to narrow the alert scope to specific sources.

 3. To detect silent forwarders, select Metric absence as the condition type.
 Configure it to trigger an alert if logs stop flowing for a specified duration (for example, 60 minutes).